-He kindly provided his presentation on SlideShare, including companies that will/have taken part in LeWeb.
+His presentation included the companies that will/have taken part in LeWeb.
 One reference that I was particularly interested in: “Criteo is the first company to go public in the US since BusinessObjects over fifteen years ago” – as the eighth employee of the company, I remember that day well!.

 He explained the three major trends they use to evaluate opportunities:

 “In the past, transaction costs were high and bureaucratic hierarchies were the most efficient way to get things done.
 But technology, of course, has changed all that, and this is just the start.”

 He gave the example of Twitter replacing the newspaper.
 In the past, hierarchically-organized newspapers had an army of reporters that reported to a team of editors, who reported to a publisher, who eventually published, printed, and delivered newspapers to people’s homes.
 “The entire process was bureaucratic and slow-moving.
 Now we have Twitter and all of a sudden all of us are reporters.
 The crowd determines what’s important, and we get our news instantly, in a newsfeed on our phone.”
 Services like YouTube and SoundCloud provide similar examples.

 While this trend started in media and entertainment, it’s now starting to be seen in lots of other places, such as hotels (Airbnb).
 Creative industries (Kickstarter), and learning (CodeAcademy).

 “It used to be very expensive to package things and get them to market.
 Now we can have more focused, best-of-breed services à la carte”